piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Learn Openly (via @eighteyes)
 One of the amazing things about people is that everyone sees their own connections and brings their own experiences.
 Young people especially, are more fluid in their thoughts, and have more free time to deeply pursue interests.
 Make time to listen, when you're scheduling time to talk.

-# Preparing mentors to speak to a class
+## Preparing mentors to speak to a class

-One of the most important — and regularly occurring — activities of any shared coworking space accelerator is a mentor speaking to the class as a whole.
+One of the most important — and regularly occurring — activities of any shared coworking space accelerator is a mentor speaking to the entire class.
 For some accelerators, this can happen sporadically.
-For others, in can take place several times a week.
+For others, it can take place several times a week.

-At PIE, we found a cadence of two talks per week seemed to be the best.
+At PIE, we found a cadence of two talks — where a single mentor addresses the entire class — per week seemed to be the best.
 But if there were serendipitous opportunities — for example, a random mentor popping into the space or visiting Portland — we took the opportunity to have them speak.

 Variety, am I right?

-## Initial misconceptions
+### Misconceptions about mentor presentations

-In our experience, we've found that there are a few misconceptions some communities have about speakers.
+In our experience, we've found that there are a few misconceptions some communities have about mentors presentations.
 So we wanted to dispel those immediately.

-### Mentors who want to speak are the mentors that should speak
+#### 1) Mentors who want to speak are the mentors that should speak
 Despite rumors to the contrary, there will likely be a large contingent of your community that actually enjoys presenting in front of an audience.
 They enjoy the stage.
 And they enjoy public speaking.
-And as your program — or programming — becomes more prominent and recognized, these folks will seek out your program.
+And as your program — or programming — becomes more prominent and recognized, these folks will seek out your program for speaking opportunities.

 Sometimes they're amazing speakers.
 Sometimes they're not.
 There is value in each of those outcomes.

 Amazing speakers really help the startups.
 Not so amazing speakers can provide great conversation points for the startups and staff.

 But don't think you have to take all comers.
 Like so many things that happen in the chaotic environment of the accelerator, you have to determine if the timing is right.
 For the content.
 For the personality.
 And for the startups.

-Because wasting a good speaker at the wrong time is just as bad as having an off topic speaker at the wrong time.
+Because wasting a good speaker at the wrong time is just as bad as having an off topic speaker at the right time.

-### Mentors who don't want to speak shouldn't speak
+#### 2) Mentors who don't want to speak shouldn't speak
 While shouldn't you take all comers, the converse is also true.
 Sometimes, you have to seek out the mentor who doesn't want to present in front of the class.
 Because they have valuable insight.
 Or interesting stories.
 Or the startups simply need to have a little boost.

 Act accordingly.

 While it may take more cajoling and prepping, it is critically important that you always find the right speakers.
 Not just the speakers to which you have immediate access.
+And not just the folks who want to speak.

+You're here to help your founders.
+And your mentors want to help founders.
+Sometimes that's awkward and uncomfortable.

-### Mentors need to be expert
+#### 3) Mentors need to be expert

-Another misconception we will attempt to address time and time again is the idea that mentors need to be expert.
+Another misconception is the idea that mentors need to be expert in their field.

 We believe that anyone and everyone has the potential to be a mentor.
 Likewise, anyone and everyone has the potential to speak as a mentor.
+And to provide valuable insights to your founders.

+Your challenge as a staff member is to figure out how to apply those mentors.

 Expertise is not a prerequisite.
 Insights, willingness to share, and relatable stories are.
 So find the people who can talk honestly about their experiences.
 Whether they are considered "experts" or not.

-### Listening is more important than speaking
+#### 4) Speaking is more important than listening
+Sometimes, being a good speaker isn't what startups need.
+They need someone who listens.

-We find that some of our best mentor speakers are those who spend less time presenting and more time conversing or purely listening.
+We find that some of our best mentor speakers are those who spend less time presenting and more time chatting — or just listening.
 So make sure to find folks who are comfortable with that dynamic.

 You're much better off to have a so-so presentation with a lively Q&A session than to have a polished oratory followed by crickets.

 Startups are in your program to explore opportunities, question assumptions, and get their hands dirty.
-Not revel in theory.
-So make sure they have speakers who draw that conversation out.
+They are seeking opportunities to learn about practical applications and unique insights.
+Not to revel in theory.
+So make sure founders have speakers who draw that conversation out.

-### You need a formal setting for presentations
+#### 5) You need a formal setting for presentations
 We've pretty much covered this in the space design.
 But to hit it one more time…

 We talk to a lot of folks who dodge the whole speaker thing with, "Well, we don't have anywhere to do it."